Tuck · Comparisons · Tuck vs Offline Baby Monitor

 Is Offline Baby Monitor's free tier usable as a real monitor?

 Marginally.
 The free tier caps streaming at 15 minutes per day.
 That's enough for brief naps you check in on, not enough to monitor a sleeping baby through the night.
-Tuck's free tier has no streaming time limit and covers continuous monitoring out of the box.
+Tuck has a 14-day free trial of the full experience (continuous, no caps), then $14.99/month — there's no permanent free tier on Tuck.

 Does Offline Baby Monitor have AI features?

 No. The feature set is intentionally minimal: live video, live audio, Stealth Mode (dimmed nursery screen), Priority Connection.
 No two-way talk, no cry detection, no AI scene understanding, no sleep tracking, no lullabies.
-Tuck includes all of those in Pro.
+Tuck includes all of those in its single plan.

 Which one is cheaper?